-Parabolic SPDEs driven by additive L\'evy noise were introduced by Walsh \cite{0471.60083} and Gy{\"o}ngy in \cite{Gyongy_1982}.
+Parabolic SPDEs driven by additive L\'evy noise were introduced by Walsh \cite{0471.60083} and Gy{\"o}ngy \cite{Gyongy_1982}.
 Walsh, whose motivation came from neurophysiology, studied a particular example of the cable equation which describes the behaviour of voltage potentials of spatially extended neurons, see also Tuckwell \cite{MR1002192}.
 Gy{\"o}ngy considered stochastic equations with general Hilbert space valued semimartingales replacing the Wiener process and generalized the existence and uniqueness theorem of Krylov and B. L. Rozovskii \cite{Krylov+R_1979}.
-The question we are studying in our paper are of similar type to those studied by Walsh and Tuckwell but more general as we allow more irregular and non-additive noise.
-However, it is of different type than studied by Gy{\"o}ngy: the difference is of the similar order as between \cite{Brz+Gat_1999} and \cite{Krylov+R_1979} in the Wiener process case.
+The question we studied in this paper is of similar type to those by Walsh and Tuckwell but more general as we allow more irregular and non-additive noise.
+However, it is of different type than that by Gy{\"o}ngy: the difference is of the similar order as between \cite{Brz+Gat_1999} and \cite{Krylov+R_1979} in the Wiener process case.

-Since the early eighties many works have been written on the topic.
-In particular, Albeverio, Wu, Zhang \cite{934.60055}, Applebaum and Wu \cite{MR2002e:60099}, Bi\'e \cite{980.39765}, Hausenblas \cite{levy2,levy}, Kallianpur and Xiong \cite{766.60076,859.60050}, and Knoche \cite{MR2103204}.
-Some of these papers use the framework Poisson random measures while others of L\'evy noise.
-However, all these papers typically deal with Lipschitz coefficients and/or Hilbert spaces and hence none of them is applicable to the stochastic reaction diffusion equations.
+Since the early eighties many works have been done on the topic, including Albeverio, Wu, Zhang \cite{934.60055}, Applebaum and Wu \cite{MR2002e:60099}, Bi\'e \cite{980.39765}, Hausenblas \cite{levy2,Hausenblas_2007_levy}, Kallianpur and Xiong \cite{766.60076,859.60050}, and Knoche \cite{MR2103204}.
+Some of these papers use the framework of Poisson random measures while others use the framework of L\'evy processes.
+Typically, these papers deal with Lipschitz coefficients and/or Hilbert spaces and hence none of them are applicable to the stochastic reaction diffusion equations.